foysal619/Basic-Java-Programming/README.md

 # Basic-Java-Programming

-This is a practise java problem solving.
-Also added a doc file which contains the output screenshots.
+This is a practise java problem solving repository.
+Also I added a doc file which contains the output screenshots.

 ## Tools Used
 - Java Programming Language